Fliplet/fliplet-cli/docs/API/datasources/joins.md

 Left joins must be defined by specifying:

-- the target dataSource ID with the `dataSourceId` parameter
+- the **target dataSource ID** with the `dataSourceId` parameter
-- what data should be used to match entries from the initial dataSource to the joined dataSource, using the `on` parameter
+- what data should be used to **reference entries** from the initial dataSource to the joined dataSource, using the `on` parameter, where the `key` is the column name from the source table and the `value` is the column name of the target (joined) table.

-Considering an example where two dataSources are created as follows:
+Consider **an example** where two dataSources are created as follows:

 #### Articles